The structure of 2-separations of infinite matroids: Definitions, and outline of proof

 \subsection{Constructing the \td}

-In Section~\ref{sec:decomposition-main} we therefore define the decomposition tree explicitly, as follows.
-With any {\em symmetrical\/} nested set \COMMENT{} $\F$ of 2-separations of~$M$, one such that $(A,A^\complement)\in\F$ implies $(A^\complement, A)\in\F$, we shall associate a tree $T=T_\F$.
-(In the intended application, $\F$~will be the set of good 2-separations, and $T$ will be our decomposition tree.)
+We therefore define the decomposition tree explicitly, as follows (c.f.
+Section~\ref{sec:decomposition-main} for more details).
+In fact, we define a decomposition tree $T=T_\F$ for any symmetrical nested set \COMMENT{} $\F$ of 2-separations of~$M$ (a set of separations is {\em symmetrical} if for every $(A,A^\complement)\in\F$, $(A^\complement, A)$ is also in $\F$; in the intended application, $\F$~will be the set of good 2-separations, and $T$ will be our decomposition tree.)
 Let us define the edges of $T$ first, and then its vertices, or~{\em nodes\/}.
 To define the edges, consider the partial ordering on $\F$ given by writing $(A,A^\complement) \le (B,B^\complement)$ whenever $A\subseteq B$.
 As the {\em edges\/} of $T$ we take the 2-separations in~$\F$ up to inversion:

 To define the nodes of~$T$, we call $(A,A^\complement)$ and $(B,B^\complement)$ {\em equivalent\/} if either $(A,A^\complement) = (B,B^\complement)$ or $(A^\complement,A)$ is a predecessor of $(B,B^\complement)$ in this ordering, i.e., if $A^\complement\subset B$ but there is no $(C,C^\complement)\in\F$ such that $A^\complement \subset C\subset B$.
 This is indeed an equivalence relation, and we take its classes as the nodes of~$T$: